codeofmohit/youtube_clone/README.md

   - Create 3 pages componenets - Home, Search, Watch > Route these 3 page components
     - watch route will take in id > path - /watch/:id
     - handle random routes | error page
+  - make the routing work in such a way that slidebar, navbar remains there, and then mainContent will get changed based on how you interact with app, plan here, make components accordingly

 - 5> Navbar Component ❌